-Discussions of inverter life and MTBF lead to perhaps the biggest question from designers, developers and EPCs regarding oversizing: "How will oversizing affect my inverter warranty?"
+Discussions of inverter life and MTBF lead to perhaps the biggest question from designers, developers, and EPC's regarding oversizing: "How will oversizing effect my inverter warranty?"
 It is recommended to work closely with your inverter provider to understand how oversizing effects warranty and related offerings, such as preventative maintenance plans and uptime-guarantees.

-What's Best - And What's Next
+What's Best and What's Next

-What is the best oversizing ratio?
-The answer should now be apparent: It depends.
-Factors to consider include project location, design specifics, project-cost structure, financial model and other project goals.
+If you have been reading this article seeking an answer to the question "what is the best oversizing ratio?" the answer should now be apparent that "it depends."
+Factors to consider include project location, design specifics, project cost structure, financial model, and other project goals.

-How will oversizing practices change in the future?
+How will oversizing practices change in the future? - a fair question considering the transition of design practices from "traditional" to "oversized" is proof of how design norms can change in a relatively short period.
 With the continued downward trend of module prices and the potential for an increasing number of utilities transitioning to time-of-use rate structures, combined with future technology to capture energy lost during power limiting or to temporarily overdrive inverters for grid support, indications are that the practice of oversizing only stands to continue.
-SPW Michael Zuercher-Martinson is one of the four founding partners of Solectria Renewables, and a distinguished electrical drive and power conversion innovator.